Jdure/github-evaluation/slide-one.md

   - Shadowing

 ## Open Communication

 Mob programming is a collaborative approach; ideas are exchanged and techniques are shared.

 ## Guidance

-Ideally, the approach is structured to help individual developpers to work on specific tasks to help the project.
+The experiment made developpers work on specific tasks to help the project.

 ## Problem Solve

-It's common for developers to get stuck writing code.
-With a set of peers with different levels of experience, those down times are less frequent.
+It's common for developers to be stuck writing code.
+Experienced peers make those down times less frequent.

 ## Learn by doing